3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/homework/unit_03/angular/ron-swanson/README.md

 ![image](https://media.giphy.com/media/jKcZoEyfReNYQ/giphy.gif)

-In this weekend assignment, you'll have a chance to work with a Single Page App (SPA) that uses 3 states using ui-router: a home page, a Ron Swanson quote generator, and a Netflix movie poster generator.
-You'll be making calls to 2 external APIs, along with our own back-end.
+In this assignment, you'll have a chance to work with a Single Page App (SPA) that uses 3 states using ui-router: a home page, a Ron Swanson quote generator, and a Netflix movie poster generator.
+You will be making calls to 2 external APIs, along with our own back-end.